-A master’s thesis, or a minimum of 5 semester hours of non-thesis research acceptable to the student’s committee, shall be completed before the final examination.
-Research toward a thesis normally shall not exceed 8 hours.
+A master’s thesis shall be completed before the final examination.
 Thesis requirements and defense are as defined by the MU Graduate School.
 A final oral examination is given to all candidates before completion of the degree.

 Every candidate should review the Dissertation & Thesis Guidelines from the Graduate School and should consult the Emphasis Area Coordinator for academic program style requirements.